yuhko-msft/microsoft-graph-docs/concepts/cloud-communications-concept-overview.md

 - [Mutes another participant](/graph/api/participant-mute?view=graph-rest-1.0).

 ### Send reminders reliably
-To enable users to send customers a reminder for an appointment or a reminder for a payment deadline that’s approaching, you can have a bot call the customer automatically. <!--If the customer misses the call, it will leave a voicemail with the automated message.
+To enable users to send customers a reminder for an appointment or a reminder for a payment deadline that's approaching, you can have a bot call the customer automatically. <!--If the customer misses the call, it will leave a voicemail with the automated message.
 (Add this back once bot to PSTN calling works)-->

 You can use the cloud communications APIs to build a bot that: